anotherlusitano/vizer-cli/README.md

 vizer-cli -g -m -s darling
 ```

-Use english text and image-preview:
+Use text in English and the image-preview feature:

 ```sh
 vizer-cli -e -i -s dragões